OldSneerJaw/synctos/README.md

 # Installation

-Synctos is distributed as an [npm](https://www.npmjs.com/) package and has several npm development dependencies.
-As such, it requires that [Node.js](https://nodejs.org/) is installed in order to run.
-For best results use, at a minimum, the most recent Long Term Support (LTS) release.
+Synctos is distributed as an [npm](https://www.npmjs.com/) package and it requires that [Node.js](https://nodejs.org/) is installed in order to run.
+NOTE: The minimum officially supported version of Node.js is v8.9.0.

 To add synctos to your project, run `npm install synctos` from the project's root directory to install the package locally.
 Or, better yet, if you define a package.json file in your project, you can run `npm install synctos --savedev` to automatically install locally and insert the package into your package.json's developer dependencies.